Position

 A Production Analyst can increase their earnings by focusing on several key areas.
 Gaining more experience and expertise in the field can lead to higher-paying positions.
 This includes mastering specific software and tools used in production analysis.
 Networking with industry professionals can open doors to better job opportunities.
 Attending workshops and conferences can also enhance skills and knowledge, making a candidate more valuable.

-1. Gain more experience and expertise in the field.
+1. Gain more experience and expertise in production analysis.

 3. Network with industry professionals to find better job opportunities.